 Laboratory Accreditation Specialist 2 (LAS 2)

-The LAS 2 will assist the Director and Supervisor of Forensic Laboratory Accreditation Programs in enhancing the efficiency and effectiveness of public forensic laboratories in New York State.
+The LAS 2 will assist the Director and Supervisor of Forensic Services in enhancing the efficiency and effectiveness of public forensic laboratories in New York State.
 This involves maintaining a program of accreditation for these laboratories as well as assisting in efforts to enhance their quality assurance (QA) practices and providing training.
 It also includes facilitating statewide efforts to combat backlogs and promote uniformity in test methodologies and standardization of laboratory methods and reporting.
 The successful candidate will be expected to travel approximately 5% of the time and supervise scientific and support staff.

 If you have a position in the field of forensic science and would like to have it posted on the NEAFS web site, contact the NEAFS webmasters: